pknell/cloud-formation-daily-test/blog-cf.md

 ## Create an AWS Account

-*Skip this step if you already have an account.* Go to https://aws.amazon.com and select "Create AWS Account" at the upper-right corner (alternatively, click the "Sign In" button and then "Create a New Account").
+*Skip this step if you already have an account.* Go to https://aws.amazon.com and select "Create AWS Account" at the upper-right corner (alternatively, click the "Sign In to the Console" button and then "Create a new AWS account").
 You then work through entering your information, legal agreements, and identity verification.

 ## Create the CF Stack